 A plan should cover not just the activities to create products, but also the activities to manage product creation – including activities for assurance, quality management, risk management, configuration management, communication and any other project controls required.

 Why it’s useful?

-This is a FREE template as defined by the PRINCE2 Project Management methodology.
+This template is free if you have purchased our official PRINCE2 course as defined by the PRINCE2 Project Management methodology.

 How to use it?

 This is a ‘vanilla’ template that accompanies the PRINCE2 methodology and is used as the basis for PRINCE2 exams.

 Whilst you can use it in its vanilla format we recommend that you think about tailoring it (as suggested by the method itself) bearing in mind the following:

 - If the project is part of a programme